-To minimize the appearance of A: insider trading by Insiders, we have "quarterly restricted established trading periods" during which they regardless of whether they are aware of material nonpublic information or not-may not conduct any trades in Company securities other pursuant to an approved 10b5-1 Plan.
-That means that, except as described in this Policy, all Insiders will be able to trade in Company securities only during limited open trading window periods that will generally begin after two (2) full trading days have has elapsed since the public dissemination of the Company's annual or quarterly financial results and end at the beginning of the next quarterly restricted trading period.
+A: To minimize the appearance of insider trading by Insiders, we have established "quarterly restricted periods" trading during which they-regardless of whether they are aware of material nonpublic information or not-may not conduct any trades in Company securities other than pursuant to an approved 10b5-1 Plan.
+That means that, except as described in this Policy, all Insiders will be able to trade in

+Company securities only during limited open trading window periods that will generally begin after two (2) full trading days have elapsed since the public dissemination of the or quarterly Company's annual financial results and end at the beginning of the next quarterly restricted trading period.
 Of course, even during an open trading window period, you may not (unless an exception applies) conduct any trades in Company securities if you are otherwise in possession of material nonpublic information.